tuethu/IBM-Data-Science-Course/Course 6_Databases and SQL for Data Science with Python/Module 1_Getting started with SQL/Readme.md

 SELECT Count(*) FROM FilmLocations WHERE ReleaseYear<1950; #Retrieve the number of rows having a release year older than 1950 from the "FilmLocations" table.
 ```
 - The DISTINCT is expression used with SELECT statements.
-   - DISTINCT

 ```
 SELECT DISTINCT Title FROM FilmLocations;
 ```

 - The LIMIT is expression used with SELECT statements.
+-
 ```
 SELECT * FROM FilmLocations LIMIT 25;
 SELECT * FROM FilmLocations LIMIT 15 OFFSET 10; #retrieve 15 rows from the table starting from row 11.
 ```

 - The real-world applications of SELECT statements.

  - The INSERT, UPDATE, and DELETE are DML statements for populating and changing tables.